kitschpatrol/yanki-obsidian/readme.md

 ### How many notes can I sync?

+Hundreds, at least.
+Not sure of a practical upper limit yet, [let me know](https://github.com/kitschpatrol/yanki-obsidian/issues) if you hit one.

-Not sure, let me know.
-There's room for optimization in the current sync implementation.
+There's some room for optimization in the current sync implementation.

 ### How do I delete a note?

-Just delete it from Obsidian, or move it to a folder than Yanki isn't set up to watch.
+Just delete it from Obsidian, or move it to a folder that Yanki isn't set up to watch.
 It will be deleted from Anki on the next sync.
-(You can re-add it, but any history about the note in Anki will have been lost.)
+(You can re-add it, but any review history associated with the cards in Anki will have been lost.)

 ### Can I edit notes in the Anki app?

 No, Obsidian is the source of truth.

-Any changes to or deletions of Yanki-managed notes in in Anki will be overwritten on the next sync.
+_Technically_ nothing's stopping you from making edits in Anki, but any changes to or deletions of Yanki-managed notes from inside the Anki desktop application or mobile app will be overwritten on the next sync.

 ### Can I embed images in my notes?

 Yes — and sound, and video.
-See the [media asset syncing options](#sync-media-assets).
+See the [media asset syncing options](#sync-media-assets) for details.

 ### Can I create custom note types / models?

-No, Yanki only supports the four note types described in the [Markdown note types](#markdown-note-types) section.
-If you need fancy note types and custom templates, the [other Obsidian Anki plugins](#other-obsidian-anki-plugins) have you covered.
+No, Yanki only supports the four note types described in the [Markdown note types](#markdown-note-types) section, which match the functionality of the default note types that ship with Anki.

+If you need fancy note types and advanced templating, the [other Obsidian Anki plugins](#other-obsidian-anki-plugins) offer different trade-offs on the simplicity vs. flexibility continuum, and are likely to cover your desired use-case.

 ### Does Yanki take over my entire Anki library?